 - 2 teaspoons Meyer lemon zest

-- In a large mixing bowl, cream butter and sugar until light and fluffy, about 5 minutes.1 cup Unsalted butter, 2 cups Granulated sugar
+- In a large mixing bowl, cream the butter and sugar until light and fluffy, about 5 minutes.1 cup Unsalted butter, 2 cups Granulated sugar

 - Whisk the flour, baking soda and salt together in a medium bowl.3 cups All-purpose flour, 1/2 teaspoon Baking soda, 1/4 teaspoon Salt

 - Add to the creamed mixture alternately with sour cream.
-Beat just until combined.
+Beat just until combined.1 cup Sour cream

 - Pour into a greased and floured 10-in. bundt tube pan.

-- Bake at 350 degrees F for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - In a small mixing bowl, combine the confectioners' sugar and lemon juice and zest.
 Pour or drizzle over the cake.1 cup Confectioners’ sugar, 2 tablespoons Meyer lemon juice, 2 teaspoons Meyer lemon zest